deepkashiwa20/DL-Traff-Graph/README.md

   * ...
 * workMETRLA  (main program folder in METRLA dataset)
   * parameter.py  (common parameter file, which provide the parameters every model will use)
-  * parameter_STGCN.py  (model parameter file, which provide the parameters every model will use)
+  * parameter_STGCN.py  (Model-specific parameter file, which provide the parameters this model will use.
+If the same parameters as parameter.py appear, this file has priority.)
   * STGCN.py  (model file, used for debug and providing model interfaces for pred programs.)
   * pred_STGCN3.csv (pred file, used for train, prediction and test of the single model STGCN)
   * ...